 Once the request is created, you can:

-• Adjust the allocation (start and end dates, workload).
+- Adjust the (start and end dates, workload).

 All changes are saved within the request for easy collaboration and tracking.

-Once the request is finalized, update the status to Accepted.
+Once the request is finalized, update the to Accepted.

 The assignee will now appear in your project as a named resource, replacing the placeholder.

-All requests can be viewed and managed under the Requests tab, where you can filter by:
+All requests can be viewed and managed under the tab, where you can filter and sort requests by:

-• Use comments inside the request to ask questions or clarify needs.
+- Use inside the request to ask questions or clarify needs.